 Apple repairs are the bread and butter of CapitolMac’s business.
 In fact, if Apple makes it, we can fix it.
-We support the entire line of Apple products — starting in 1990 with the Macintosh, and then adding iPod, iPad, iPhone, Apple TV, Apple Watch, and Beats over the years.
+We support the entire line of Apple products — starting in 1984 with the Macintosh, and then adding iPod, iPad, iPhone, Apple TV, Apple Watch, Beats, and HomePod over the years.
 We also repair accessories and displays, both in and out of warranty.

 Here are some things to keep in mind to help speed your repair process along.
 While none of these are requirements, and not all of these suggestions will apply to every situation, every step you’re able to take to prepare for service will make things go more smoothly.

 Before the Repair

 Make notes about the problem(s) you’re having — if there are multiple issues with your device, you don’t want to forget to mention one when you check it in with us.
 If a problem is sporadic, it may help to note when it happened, what you were doing at the time (the application, website, or activity in question, for instance), and exactly what happened (error messages, odd sounds, crashes, etc.).

 Reform a backup of your device if you can, whether through iCloud, Time Machine, our own CapitolCare backup service, Dropbox, Google Drive, or whatever you have available.
 If you are unable to make a backup, CapitolMac can usually do so for an additional charge.
 Many failures and repairs don’t affect the hard drive or your data, but without a backup, you’ll obviously be unable to access your data until the repair is completed.